Belin Memorial United Methodist – Murrells Inlet, South Carolina

 Prior to his tragic 1859 death in a horse and carriage accident, the Reverend Belin established a trust fund to benefit various mission projects.
 Today Belin’s trust fund continues being allocated to missions determined by the South Carolina Conference of the United Methodist Church.
 He also was known for ministering to the slaves who worked on the area’s prolific rice plantations, though many historians say that planters employed such missionaries as a form of control by indoctrinating slaves into submission by use of Biblical teachings.
 Belin himself owned a family rice plantation – Wachesaw Plantation – which he conferred to his nephew, Dr. Allard Belin Flagg, prior to his death.

 The first edifice for Belin Memorial Church was constructed from the planks of the disassembled Oatland Methodist Church at Pawleys Island, founded in 1836 and where the Reverend Belin preached for 23 years.
-The church was reassembled at Cedar Hill, land that belonged to Belin and which he bequeathed to the Methodist church.
+The church was reassembled in 1925 at Cedar Hill, land that belonged to Belin and which he bequeathed to the Methodist church.
 A parsonage sat on Cedar Hill and housed Belin and other Methodist ministers until 1960.

 The church building sufficed until renovations were needed in 1955, and in 1977 the entire church was moved 75 feet to the center of the lot, a project which included doubling the size of the sanctuary.
 The intensive project was completed in 1978, with much of the work being done by members of the church along with then-pastor, the Reverend Wesley Farr.
 However, the growing congregation was in need of yet another sanctuary by 1991, and the current structure – which was built to resemble the first one – was built and in use by 1992.